Medicinal Plant Lexicon

 Medicinally used parts of plants (herbal drug)

-The corolla, dried petals on it with the five stamens are used.
-The fine hairs of the petals and the three short haired stalked stamens give the dried flower a "woolly" appearance, which is why the drug is also known as "wool flowers."
-The commercial drug is mostly from farms in Egypt, Bulgaria and the Czech Republic.
+The dried petals that have grown together to form the corolla, along with the five attached stamens (mullein flowers – Verbasci flos), are used.
+The fine hairs on the petals and the striking hairs on the three short-stalked stamens give the dried flowers a ‘woolly’ appearance, which is why the drug is also known as ‘woolly flowers’.

 Constituents of the herbal drug

-Mullein flowers contain mucilage, flavonoids, iridoids and triterpenoid.
+Mullein flowers contain mucilage, flavonoids, iridoids, and triterpenoid.

 Quality of the drug